JeremyFenwick/jf.github.io/index.markdown

 ### PROTOHACKERS

 Implement a variety of networking protocols for both UDP/TCP of increasing complexity.
-The later challenges have heavy performance restrictions as well.
+The later challenges have heavy performance restrictions as well and are fairly diabolical with the edge cases.
 I completed this in both Golang and C# with differing architectural approaches.
 C# uses an inheritance model with a base UDP/TCP server, where in Golang each solution is independent with no shared code.

 Golangs built in profiler was very nice here as it's a one liner and my solution was not running locally: